Magnetic Fields

 4. Jupiter has a HUGE magnetic field.
 Jupiter has a large amount of hydrogen that is super-compressed to form the strange liquid called liquid metallic hydrogen.
 This material cannot be produced on the Earth because the super-high pressures needed to squeeze some of the electrons out of liquid hydrogen cannot be produced.
 Jupiter also spins very quickly---one rotation in under 10 hours!

 Jupiter's magnetic field is so large that from the Earth it has an angular size over four times the size of our Moon.
 One of the first radio sources detected from space was Jupiter.
-Solar wind particles spiralling around magnetic field lines can produce electromagnetic radiation in many different frequency bands.
+Charged particles in Jupiter's radiation belts that are energized by the solar wind spiral around magnetic field lines to produce electromagnetic radiation in many different frequency bands.
 For Jupiter a lot of this energy is in the form of radio.
+In addition, there is a flux tube of electrical current of millions of amps flowing between Jupiter and its very geologically-active moon, Io.
+As described in the Jupiter moons section, Io has a number of volcanoes erupting all of the time.
+Particles in Jupiter's radiation belts collide with the volcanic dust particles and charge them, further adding to the radiation belts.
+Charged particles flowing back and forth produce aurorae larger than the entire Earth.
+Spacecraft sent to Jupiter have to be specially "radiation-harded" to protect their electronics from the charged particles in Jupiter's radiation belts.

 Mercury's situation was a major challenge to the magnetic dynamo theory.
 In true scientific fashion, the theory made a testable prediction: Mercury should have no magnetic field or one even less than Mars' one because its core should be solid.
 Observation, the final judge of scientific truth, contradicted the prediction.
 Should we have thrown out the magnetic dynamo theory then?
 Astronomers were reluctant to totally disregard the theory because of its success in explaining the situation on the other planets and the lack of any other plausible theory.

 So most take a more conservative route: either modifying the magnetic dynamo theory or investigating Mercury more closely to find out what is so unusual about its interior to produce a magnetic field despite our expectations.
 Is their reluctance a violation of the objectivity required in science?
-Perhaps, but past experience has taught that when confronted with such a contradiction, nature is telling you that you forgot to take something into account or you overlooked a crucial process.
-Mercury's magnetic field is just one of the puzzles of Mercury the Messenger mission will be exploring when it finally begins orbiting Mercury in March 2011.
-The careful observations of Mercury's spin may have solved part of the problem (the core is at least partially molten), but how has the core remained molten and convecting (even partially) despite Mercury's small size?
+Perhaps, but past experience has taught us that when your are confronted with such a contradiction, nature is telling you that you forgot to take something into account or you overlooked a crucial process.
+The MESSENGER mission confirmed the existence of Mercury's liquid core through careful tracking of the spacecraft's motion in Mercury's gravity field.
+The Mercury spin data and gravity field measurements have solved part of the problem (part of the core is molten), but how has the core remained molten and convecting (even partially) despite Mercury's small size?
+MESSENGER also found that the magnetic field is offset toward the north pole by about 20% of Mercury's radius.
+This offset suggests that Mercury's dynamo is created near the core-mantle boundary.

 Vocabulary